hl7au/au-fhir-base/input/pagecontent/generalguidance.md

 AU Base extensions are modelled only to define the concept and not to prescribe particular support requirements or usage for specific actors.
 Downstream IGs, such as AU Core, profile extensions as needed to define the applicable support requirements e.g. [AU Core Sex Assigned At Birth](https://hl7.org.au/fhir/core/StructureDefinition-au-core-rsg-sexassignedab.html) which profiles the [Person Recorded Sex or Gender extension](https://hl7.org/fhir/extensions/StructureDefinition-individual-recordedSexOrGender.html).

 #### Search Parameter Approach
-AU Base extends the set of search parameters available in the core FHIR standard (i.e. FHIR search registry and FHIR Extensions pack).
+AU Base extends the set of search parameters available in the core FHIR standard (i.e. FHIR Search Parameter Registry and FHIR Extensions pack).
 Search parameters are defined in AU Base when:
 * there is no available search parameter in the FHIR standard
 * the use is not specific to searching an extension defined in a downstream IG

 AU Base defined search parameters are definitional, and intend to be as expansive as possible to avoid limiting downstream use case decisions.
 For this reason, search parameters are defined as open and aspects such as chaining, modifiers, comparators are not limited.

 This approach means that other HL7 AU IGs will not define search parameters unless they are for IG specific extensions.
 Definition of new search parameters for native FHIR elements, core FHIR extensions, or AU Base extensions is to be done in AU Base.
-Downstream IGs, such as AU Core, profile search parameters as needed to define the applicable support requirements e.g. [AU Core clinical-patient](https://build.fhir.org/ig/hl7au/au-fhir-core/SearchParameter-au-core-clinical-patient.html) that defines support for chained identifiers.
+Downstream IGs, such as AU Core, profile search parameters as needed to describe the applicable support requirements e.g. [AU Core clinical-patient](https://build.fhir.org/ig/hl7au/au-fhir-core/SearchParameter-au-core-clinical-patient.html) that defines support for chained identifiers.

 #### Terminology Approach
 AU Base defines terminology additional to that used in the core FHIR standard (including [HL7 Terminology (THO)](https://build.fhir.org/ig/HL7/UTG/documentation.html)).